Skip to main content

 Installing Cilium

 Cilium is installable as a Helm chart.
-So you’ll first need to make the repository available:
+First, make the repository available:

 helm repo add cilium https://helm.cilium.io/